julio-cernadas/interview_prep/data_structures/data_structures.md

 #### Explanation

-Two types max and min heap.
+A special type of binary tree.
+There are two types max and min heap.

 It is a great system for being able to continously extract the minimum or maximum value.

-Implemented as an array approach, which is more efficient and takes up less memory.
+Implement as an array approach, which is more efficient and takes up less memory.

 <img src="./assets/heap.png" style="zoom:50%;" />